How To Raise Kids Who Are Independent Thinkers, From A Guy Who Studies Non-Conformists

 Grant studied everyone from Elon Musk to Jerry Seinfeld and, as it turns out, their parents didn’t train them from birth to be groundbreaking innovators.
 Instead, they raised independent, empowered, responsible kids who had a better chance of doing something great.
-Your kid may or may not create the next Facebook, but at the very least your retirement account should be safe.
+Your kid may or may not create the next Facebook, but if you raise them this way too, at the very least your retirement account should be safe.

 When your kids understand why they don’t want to live in the Thunderdome (constantly fearing for your life; dust; Tina Turner screaming a lot), as opposed to simply being forced to not live in the Thunderdome, they’re more likely to grow into adults who behave better than Mel Gibson.